ShadowsAdi/CSGORemake/README.md

 All cvars can be found in ...amxmodx/configs/plugins/csgor/csgo_remake.cfg.
 This file will be created automatically after mod is installed and running.

 ## Features
-nVault and MySQL data saving.
+MySQL data saving.

-Maxmimum skin amount is 441.
+Maxmimum skin amount is 450.

 StatTrack System on every Weapon Skin.